partrita/DataAnalysis-w-AI-course/week02/README.md

 * Get a draft
 * Understand and edit draft

-## III additional idea
+### III additional idea

-Sometimes, complicated projects

-* folder structure
+* Sometimes, complicated projects have extensive folder structure.
+Use A to design a folder structure

-* Some discussion of data types [Data Management in Large-Scale Education Research](https://datamgmtinedresearch.com/structure) by Crystal Lewis
+## End of Week Discussion points

+* What was the biggest contribution of AI?
+* First result vs after iterations -- what did improve?
+* How do you feel about learning from AI vs human instructor?
+Pros and cons?

 # Assignment